lukal-x/awesome-balkan-producthunt/README.md

 ### Social media

 - https://misfitlinks.me/ Build stunning cyberpunk-style link pages for free.
 Unlimited pages, cyberpunk themes, and advanced analytics.
 Stand out from the crowd with our futuristic templates.
+- https://www.devconnect.forum/ DevConnect is the new home for developers seeking community, learning, and projects sharing.

 ### Talent platforms